FloridaPlayers/Documents/Constitution.md

 The responsibilities of the Faculty Advisor shall be the following:

-1. To be present at all scheduled Florida Players voting meetings including but not limited to, elections and impeachments.
+1. To be present at all scheduled Florida Players voting meetings including but not limited to: elections and impeachments.
 2. To serve as an ex-officio member on all Florida Players standing committees.
-3. To serve as a liaison between Florida Players and the University of Florida’s School of Theatre and Dance.
+3. To serve as a liaison between Florida Players and the University of Florida's School of Theatre and Dance.

 ### Section 2 — Appointment of the Faculty Advisor

-1. The faculty Advisor shall be appointed by the majority vote of the Executive Board in the fall semester.
+1. The Faculty Advisor shall be appointed by the majority vote of the Executive Board in the fall semester.
-2. The faculty advisory must be a faculty or staff member employed at UF.
+2. The Faculty Advisor must be a faculty or staff member employed at UF.
-3. Term of office for Faculty Advisor may last not longer than one (1) year with possibility of re-appointment.
+3. The term of office for Faculty Advisor may last not longer than one (1) year with possibility of re-appointment.

 ### Section 3 — Process of Replacement

-1. In the event where the Faculty Advisor steps down from their position for whatever reason, the Florida Players Executive Board will hold a meeting with the University of Florida’s School of Theatre and Dance Director.
+1. In the event that the Faculty Advisor steps down from his/her position for whatever reason, the Florida Players Executive Board will hold a meeting with the University of Florida’s School of Theatre and Dance Director.
-2. Upon recommendation by the director, the executive board will vote in a new Advisor
+2. Upon recommendation by the School of Theatre and Dance director, the Executive Board will vote on a new Advisor.

 ## Article IX — Finance

 ### Section 1 — Source of Funding

 The Florida Players Director of Finance shall prepare and submit a budget request each year in order to request funding from Student Government.
-Other finances are derived from donations made by individuals, corporations or departments.
-There are no dues charged to any members of this organization.
+Other finances are derived from donations made by individuals, corporations, or departments.
+No dues are charged to any member of this organization.

 ### Section 2 — Management

-1. The finances of Florida Players are to be managed by the Director of Finance and the finance committee of Florid Players according to the policies outlined by Student Government.
-2. The management of Florida Players finances comes in the discretion of the Treasurer of Student Government of the University of Florida.
+The finances of Florida Players are to be managed by the Director of Finance according to the policies outlined by Student Government.
+The management of Florida Players finances comes with the approval of the Treasurer of Student Government of the University of Florida.

 ### Section 3 — Budgets

 Budgets are to be submitted to the Student Government of the University of Florida at such times and in such a manner as may be prescribed by the by-laws of that body.
-The budgets are to be prepared by the Florida Players Treasurer and the Finance Committee.
-Before the budget is submitted it must be approved by a simple majority of the Executive Board.
+The budgets are to be prepared by the Director of Finance.
+Before the budget is submitted, it must be approved by a simple majority of the Executive Board.

 ### Section 4 — Special Allocations